Documentary: Dynex Quantum Computing for solving Real-World Problems, At Scale.

 The original concept for memristors, as conceived in 1971 by Professor Leon Chua at the University of California, Berkeley, was a nonlinear, passive two-terminal electrical component that linked electric charge and magnetic flux (“The missing circuit element“).
 Since then, the definition of memristor has been broadened to include any form of non-volatile memory that is based on resistance switching, which increases the flow of current in one direction and decreases the flow of current in the opposite direction.

-A digital Dynex circuit is realised as a memristor based bi-directional logic circuit.
+Dynex' patent pending Silicon Quantum Chip is realised as a memristor based bi-directional logic circuit to leverage ion drifting of electrons for quantum computing.
 These circuits differ from traditional logic circuits in that input and output terminals are no longer distinct.
 In a traditional logic circuit, some input is given and the output is the result of computation performed on the input, via uni-directional logic gates.
 In contrast, a memristor based bi-directional logic circuit can be operated by assigning the output terminals, then reading the input terminals.

-Note that the self-organising logic we consider here has no relation to the invertible universal Toffoli gate that is employed, e.g., in quantum computation.
-Toffoli gates are truly one-to-one invertible, having 3-bit inputs and 3-bit outputs.
-On the other hand, self-organising logic gates need only to satisfy the correct logical proposition, without a one-to-one relation between any number of input and output terminals.
-Instead, it is worth mentioning another type of bi-directional logic that has been recently discussed in using stochastic units (called p-bits).
-These units fluctuate among all possible consistent inputs.
-However, in contrast to that work, the invertible logic we consider here is deterministic.
+It is important to clarify that the self-organizing logic discussed here bears no relation to the invertible universal Toffoli gate, commonly used in quantum computation.
+Toffoli gates are genuinely one-to-one invertible, operating with three-bit inputs and three-bit outputs.
+In contrast, self-organizing logic gates are only required to satisfy the correct logical proposition, without establishing a one-to-one correspondence between a specific number of input and output terminals.
+It is worth noting, however, the existence of another form of bi-directional logic recently explored using stochastic units, known as p-bits, which fluctuate across all possible consistent inputs.
+Unlike that stochastic approach, the self-organizing logic examined here is deterministic.

-It was subsequently demonstrated, using topological field theory (TFT) applied to dynamical systems, that these circuits are described by a Witten-type TFT, and they support long-range order, mediated by instantons.
-Instantons are classical trajectories of the non-linear equations of motion describing these circuits.
+Subsequent work has shown, through the application of topological field theory (TFT) to dynamical systems, that these circuits can be described by a Witten-type TFT.
+These systems support long-range order mediated by instantons, which represent classical trajectories arising from the non-linear equations of motion that govern these circuits.

 References